+SLIDE 12

 This slide will focus on how the committee operates within the proponent-led method development process.
-Through amendments to the CFI rule, the government has implemented A proponent-led method process for developing ACCU methods as recommended by the independent review by Professor Chubb.
+Through amendments to the CFI rule, the government has implemented a proponent-led method process for developing ACCU methods as recommended by the independent review by Professor Chubb.